wjakob/nanobind/docs/api_core.rst

 .. cpp:function:: void inst_move(handle dst, handle src)

    Copy-construct the contents of `src` into `dst` and mark `dst` as *ready*.

+.. cpp:function:: template <typename T> T &inst_supplement(handle h)

+   Return a reference to supplemental data stashed in a nanobind instance.
+The supplemental data type ``T`` must be trivially copyable, no larger and no more aligned than a pointer; this will be validated at compile time.
+You must have passed :cpp:class:`nb::instance_supplement() <instance_supplement>` when constructing the corresponding class; this is *not* validated.
+   See :cpp:class:`instance_supplement`.

 Global flags